hybridgroup/cylon/README.md

 More platforms and drivers are coming soon...

+## CLI

+Cylon has a Command Line Interface (CLI) so you can access important features right from the command line.

+      Usage: cylon [command] [options]

+      Commands:

+        generate <name>        Generates a new adaptor

+      Options:

+        -h, --help     output usage information
+        -V, --version  output the version number

+### Generator

+Want to integrate a hardware device we don't have Cylon support for yet?
+There's a generator for that!

+You can easily generate a new skeleton Cylon adaptor to help you get started.
+Simply run the `cylon generate` command, and the generator will create a new directory with all of the files in place for your new adaptor module.

+    $ cylon generate awesome_device
+    Creating cylon-awesome_device adaptor.
+    Compiling templates.

+    $ ls ./cylon-awesome_device
+    Gruntfile.js
+    LICENSE
+    README.md
+    dist/
+    package.json
+    src/
+    test/

 ## Documentation

 We're busy adding documentation to our web site at http://cylonjs.com/ please check there as we continue to work on Cylon.js